VueScan: Overview

 VueScan enables the user to modify and fine-tune the scanning parameters.
 The program uses its own independent method to interface with scanner hardware, and can support many older scanners under computer operating systems for which drivers are not available, allowing old scanners to be used with newer platforms that do not otherwise support them.

 VueScan supports an increasing number of scanners and digital cameras; 2,400 on Windows, 2,100 on Mac OS X and 1,900 on Linux in 2018.

 VueScan is supplied as one downloadable file for each operating system, which supports the full range of scanners.
-Without the purchase of a license the program runs in fully functional demonstration mode, identical to Professional mode, except that watermarks are superimposed on saved and printed images.
+Without the purchase of a license, the program runs in fully functional demonstration mode, identical to Professional mode, except that watermarks are superimposed on saved and printed images.
 Purchase of a license removes the watermark.
 A standard license allows updates for one year; a professional license allows unlimited updates and provides some additional features.

-VueScan supports optical character recognition (OCR), with English included and 32 additional language packages available on its Web site.
+VueScan supports optical character recognition (OCR), with English included, and 32 additional language packages available on its website.

 In September 2011, VueScan co-developer Ed Hamrick said that he was selling US$3 million per year of VueScan licenses.